If there is one thing parents today want more than ever, it’s simply this – answers.

 Other Risk Factors for Subluxation

 While “The Perfect Storm” of early life stressors, physical trauma, and toxin exposure are common causes of subluxation, there are other risk factors that can contribute to its development.
-These include:
+These include joint hypermobility conditions, such as:

-– Joint hypermobility disorders, such as Ehlers-Danlos syndrome, which can lead to frequent subluxations and instability
+- Ehlers-Danlos syndrome can lead to frequent subluxation and joint instability

-– Genetic predispositions that may make some individuals more susceptible to developing subluxation
+- Genetic predispositions may make some individuals more susceptible to developing subluxation.

 Identifying and Addressing Subluxation: The PX Docs Approach

-At PX Docs, we recognize the crucial role that subluxation plays in the health and well-being of children.
-That’s why we use state-of-the-art technology and a neurologically-focused approach to identify and address this often-overlooked dysfunction.
+At PX Docs, we recognize the crucial role subluxation plays in the health and well-being of children.
+That’s why we use state-of-the-art technology and a Neurologically-Focused Approach to identify and address this often-overlooked dysfunction.

 Our practitioners use advanced INSiGHT scanning technology to detect areas of nervous system dysfunction and pinpoint the exact location and nature of subluxation.
 These scans include:

-– Surface electromyography (sEMG) scans, which assess neuro-motor tension and identify areas of nerve interference and dysfunction
+- Surface electromyography (sEMG) scans assess neuro-motor tension and identify areas of nerve interference and dysfunction.

-– Heart rate variability (HRV) scans, which evaluate the balance and resilience of the autonomic nervous system overall
+- Heart rate variability (HRV) scans, which evaluate the overall balance and resilience of the Autonomic Nervous System.

 At PX Docs, we are committed to providing parents with the knowledge, tools, and support they need to make informed decisions about their children’s health.
 Our network of skilled doctors is dedicated to identifying and addressing the root causes of subluxation, helping children of all ages thrive and reach their full potential.

-If you suspect that subluxation may be impacting your child’s health, we encourage you to visit the PX Docs directory and find a qualified practitioner in your area.
-With a comprehensive, neurologically-focused approach, you can help your child build a strong foundation for lifelong health and well-being.
+If you suspect subluxation may be affecting your child’s health, we encourage you to visit the PX Docs directory to find a qualified PX Doc in your area.
+With a comprehensive, Neurologically-Focused Approach, you can help your child build a strong foundation for lifelong health and well-being.